sharonido/Delphi_GStreamer/README.md

 **In the Examples** directory, there are sub-directories that follow the tutorials of GStreamer.
 The sub-directories follows these directories in:<br>
 https://gstreamer.freedesktop.org/documentation/tutorials/index.html?gi-language=c<br>
 Each sub-directory follows a tutorial.
-That is example1 directory follows tutorial 1. example2 follows tutorial 2. and so on. in some sub-directories there are more the one example. some examples use a console program. some example (with a "W" in their name) use VCL with a delphi Tpanel as an output for rendering the video.
+That is, example1 directory follows tutorial 1, example2 follows tutorial 2, and so on.
+In some sub-directories there are more then one example.
+Some examples use a console program. some example (with a "W" in their name) use VCL with a delphi Tpanel as an output for rendering the video.